preclinical-imaging/pixi-plugin/docs/source/usage.rst

 In this case, both the subject id and sample type fields are the same.
 This violates the uniqueness constraint and will thus cause an error during upload.

-In addition to this uniqueness requirement, in order to try and ensure quality data uploads, the sample_type column has a futher input constraint.
+In addition to this uniqueness requirement, in order to try and ensure quality data uploads, the sample_type column has a further input constraint.
 As a uploader you will be limited to a specific set of acceptable values for sample_type which have been set by either the administrator of your XNAT or the owner of the project you are uploading to.
 Below, we show an image of the response to an upload containing an invalid input sample type:

 .. image:: ./images/invalid_sample_type.png
  :align: center

 In this case, the sample type in row two is not found in the list of acceptable sample type for the project the user is attempting to upload to.
 In order to successfully upload the data found within the csv, the uploader must change the value for sample type in row two.
 If you are unsure of the list of acceptable sample types for a given project, contact the project owner or a site administrator for a complete list.
 If you are a project owner or site administrator and you are looking to change the list of accepted sample types for a project or site wide, please see the section below on "Changing Valid Input Sample Types."

 Alongside those two interrelated fields, five other columns have been deemed essential, and thus are mandatory for successful upload: subject_group, %_id_g, tracer, experiment_datetime, and injection_datetime.
 The first three of these elements are encoded as strings and thus will accept whatever format of input you include.
 The final two fields are date/time fields and will accept a date with or without a time attached.
 For all fields related to dates/times – including, but not limited to the two aforementioned fields – please use the one of the date formats that has been set by your site administrator.
 If you are a site administrator, these date formats can be found and/or edit by going to Administration Bar → Site Administration → Appearance.
 Within the Standard Date Formatting subheader you will see four fields: Date Format, Time Format, Date/time Format, and Date/time/seconds Format.
 Any of the date formats – that is, any of these except for Time Format – may be used within any of the columns that represent dates/times.
 If you are not a site administrator and are unsure as to what formats have been set for your XNAT site, please contact your site administrator.